jordi-murgo/fido2-client-simulator/README.md

 #### 3. Strategy Pattern (Handlers)

-The `CreateHandler` and `GetHandler` handlers implement different strategies for processing FIDO2 operations, sharing the common `CredentialHandler` interface.
+The `CreateHandler`, `GetHandler`, and `InfoHandler` handlers implement different strategies for processing FIDO2 operations, sharing the common `CommandHandler` interface.

 #### 4. Functional Programming and Optional